At IDEA, we offer Pre-K at 19 of our campuses, and we’re growing!

 An IDEA Pre-K classroom is a great place to learn and grow.
 Our dedicated teachers track each student’s progress and match instruction to meet their specific needs.
 Also, our students have fun learning as they start on the road to success in college and in life!
 Our approach is different – and it works!

-· Personalized Learning: Through small learning groups and daily access to technology, every student learns at the level and speed just right for them.
+· Personalized Learning: Through small learning groups, every student learns at the level and speed just right for them.

-· Expert Teachers: IDEA’s teachers bring subject matter expertise and an unwavering commitment to set each student on a path to success.
+· Expert Teachers: IDEA’s teachers bring reading, math, language, and science expertise and an unwavering commitment to set each student on a path to success.

 · Family Partnership: At IDEA, school is family.
 Parents, teachers, and administrators work as a team to help each student reach their full potential.